micha-o-adesso/metaexchange/README.md

 - `MetaExchange.WebService`: A web service that that allows users find the best trade.
    Trade type (Buy, Sell) and cryptocurrency amount can be specified as URL parameters.
    The order books are read from a set of JSON files in a specified folder.
-- `MetaExchange.Tests`: A test project that contains unit tests for the MetaExchange.Core classes.
+- `MetaExchange.Tests`: A test project that contains unit tests for the MetaExchange.Domain library.
-- `MetaExchange.Core`: A common library that contains core functionality.
+- `MetaExchange.Domain`: A common library that contains the pure core functionality to find the best trade.
+- `MetaExchange.Infrastructure`: A common library that contains infrastructure functionality, e.g. to read exchange data from JSON files and to convert it into domain objects.

 # Implementation Details